These are the most commonly-used Dutch tax terms and phrases:

 Your employer or benefits agency should have taken your general tax credit into account when withholding wage tax and national insurance contributions.
 Partners are entitled to this tax credit individually.
 If one of the partners has little or no income (lower than approximately €6,150) and therefore does not (fully) use his or her own tax credit, the partner – subject to conditions – can receive a payout of (part of) the amount from the Tax and Customs Administration (Belastingdienst), for instance in the form of a provisional refund.

 Income from other activities is taxed in Box 1 and consists of all the revenue from your other activities minus any corresponding deductible expenditure.
 This includes all types of revenue other than wages and profits from business activities.
 The following are some examples:

 - fees for giving lectures;

-- considerations paid to local council members;
+- fees received by local council members;

-Lijfrente or Retirement annuity
+Lijfrente or retirement annuities

 National insurance contribution

 - You are employed in the Netherlands, your income from activities is subject to wage tax, and you do this work only in the Netherlands.
 In this case, you will remain insured also in the event that your work is temporarily interrupted on account of circumstances including illness, maternity leave, an accident, unemployment, paid leave or, strike;

 - You do not live in the Netherlands, but do your work as a self-employed person only in the Netherlands;